 Deadline: April 1

-The TEFL Academy awards scholarships to seniors graduating in 2014-15 who are interested in teaching English abroad.
+The TEFL Academy awards scholarships to graduating seniors who are interested in teaching English abroad.

 Deadline: August 1